Ignoring Messages

 (Non-Pharmacological):

-1. Cognitive Behavioral Therapy (CBT): A therapeutic approach focused on identifying and modifying negative thought patterns and behaviors related to communication.
+1. Cognitive Behavioral Therapy (CBT): A approach focused on identifying and modifying negative thought patterns and behaviors related to communication.

 2. Mindfulness Techniques: Practicing mindfulness to increase awareness of thoughts and emotions, reducing impulsivity in ignoring messages.